14 Comparing quantitative data within individuals

-So far, you have learnt to ask a RQ, design a study, collect the data, and describe the data.
+So far, you have learnt to ask a RQ, design a study, collect the data, describe the data and summarise the data.
 In this chapter, you will learn to:

 • summarise within-individual changes in a quantitative data using appropriate graphs.